RMIT City Campus, Building 8, Level 3, Activity Space

 Aikido is a modern Japanese martial art derived from jujitsu and weapons practice.
 It makes use of circular movements, proper timing and joint locks to off-balance, and control an attacker through effective ground pins or throws.

-The RMIT Aikido Club aims to provide students and the general community with value-for-money martial arts training in a non-competitive and supportive environment.
+The RMIT Aikido Club aims to provide students and the general community with value-for-money aikido and martial arts training in a non-competitive and supportive environment.
 The club offers a range of classes to suit everyone, from beginners seeking to learn a new skill to more experienced practitioners looking to take up a second martial art.

 First 2 classes are free to try!